-The easiest way to heat your garden is with an electric heater – simply plug it in, flick a switch and enjoy almost instant warmth.
-You can choose from different types of electric heaters, ranging from floor, tabletop and wall mounted units to tall freestanding models – some can even be used indoors in your garage or workshop.
+The easiest way to heat your garden is with an electric heater – simply plug it in, flick a switch and enjoy instant warmth.
+You can choose from different types of electric heaters, ranging from floor, table top and wall mounted units to tall freestanding models.
+Some can even be used indoors in your garage or workshop.
 There’s an electric heater to suit all your needs, whatever your budget.

 - Short wave lamps typically use clear halogen, ruby red halogen or gold bulbs, while medium and long wave heaters use quartz.

 - The higher the kw of a heater, the more warmth it will generate.